prateekfxtd/ns_Startup/README.md

 workgroups/renderers etc. without changing everytime the local env file.

 Done with PyQt4.
 Including a WOL functionality for my FreeNAS fileserver and a preset/job system.
-The preset System can be used globally and pushed, to make them accessible to other clients/workstations.
+The preset system can be used globally - and pushed, to make them accessible to other clients/workstations.
 I implemented a Preset Check to make sure the workgroups/renderers are physically existing.
 If not, you will get a warning, so you can reinstall them.